occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ### Generic CloudEvent Converter

-This is a really simple cloud event converter to which you can pass two higher-order functions.
-The first one converts .
+This is a really simple cloud event converter to which you can pass two higher-order functions that converts to and from domain events respectively.
+To use it depend on:

+{% include macros/cloudevent-converter/generic-maven.md %}

 For example:

 ```java